 −200 - −118 Polybius.
 Greek historian of the gradual rise of Roman power from −220, with his own eye-witness account of the Sack of Carthage −146.
 W

 −200: SW USA inhabited by Anasazi people.

-−190 - −120 Hipparchus (@1 @2), astronomer: −150 used parallax to determine the Moon is roughly 380,000 km away, −134 makes a detailed star map, using a 'magnitude' scale of luminosity, and discovers the precession of the equinoxes from knowledge of earlier observations of Babylonian astronomers.
+−190 - −120 Hipparchus, astronomer: −150 used parallax to determine the Moon is roughly 380,000 km away, −134 makes a detailed star map, using a 'magnitude' scale of luminosity, and discovers the precession of the equinoxes from knowledge of earlier observations of Babylonian astronomers.
+M @)

-−185 - −129 Scipio Aemilianus aka Scipio the younger (@1).
+−185 - −129 Scipio Aemilianus aka Scipio the younger.
 Roman general who commanded at the final destruction of Carthage in −146, and led the senators opposed to the Gracchi reforms in −133.
+W)

-−133 - −121 Tribunes Tiberius Sempronius Gracchus and Gaius Sempronius Gracchus attempted to allocate publc lands to displaced peasants, but are opposed by the ruling oligarchy and killed.
+−133 - −121 Tribunes Tiberius Sempronius Gracchus and Gaius Sempronius Gracchus attempted to allocate publc lands to displaced peasants, but were opposed by the ruling oligarchy and killed.

-c.−125 Anonymous: The Antikythera Mechanism (@1 @2 @3 @4, recovered in 1902 from an ancient Greek shipwreck near the island of Antikythera, is a clockwork type mechanism, dated to −100 to −150, apparently including sufficient data to predict an eclipse, and possibly part of a more elaborate model of the planetary motions.
+c.−125 Anonymous: The Antikythera Mechanism, recovered in 1902 from an ancient Greek shipwreck near the island of Antikythera, is a clockwork type mechanism, dated to −100 to −150, apparently including sufficient data to predict an eclipse, and possibly part of a more elaborate model of the planetary motions.
+It takes account of the Metonic and Callippic cycles.
 "The mechanism is the oldest known complex scientific instrument.
 It has several accurate scales, and is essentially an analog computer made with gears.
-It is based on theories of astronomy and mathematics developed by Greek astronomers."
+It is based on theories of astronomy and mathematics developed by Greek astronomers." @ W

 −106 - −43 Marcus Tullius Cicero, Roman orator.